CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an extremely poor skill description that fails on every dimension.
-It contains no concrete actions, no meaningful trigger terms, and is essentially incoherent with the redundant phrase 'comprehensive review full review.'
-It would be indistinguishable from any other review-related skill.
+It provides no concrete actions, no meaningful trigger terms, and is essentially incoherent with the redundant phrase 'comprehensive review full review.'
+It would be nearly impossible for Claude to correctly select this skill from a list of available skills.

 Suggestions